AI for Your Business? Opportunities but Proceed Cautiously

 - You should stay on top of developments in AI technology, and start building AI business cases in the context of your business goals now, so you are ready to move ahead at the appropriate time.

 - There will be a few business leaders who see a path to leverage AI technology to improve business functions and profitability now.
-If you are such a visionary, and your planning is detailed and sound, then indeed press ahead.
+If you are this kind of visionary, and your planning is detailed and sound, press ahead.

-Even if you don’t implement AI directly today, you have plenty of opportunities to experience it today.
-There are many “off-the-shelf” technologies and applications that use artificial intelligence as part of their programming.
+Even if you don’t implement AI directly today, you have plenty of opportunities to experience it.
+Many current “off-the-shelf” technologies and applications use artificial intelligence in their programming.
 For example:

 - Microsoft Word is developing an Ideas feature for its online version to suggest grammar changes, among other assists.
 In addition to catching basic errors, it can recommend rewriting phrases to improve conciseness, clarity, and inclusiveness.

-- Salesforce’s Einstein features use AI to help determine which channels, messages, and content resonate with your customers by automatically analyzing the interactions they have with a business or practice across all customer touchpoints.
+- Salesforce’s Einstein features use AI to help determine which channels, messages, and content resonate with your customers by automatically analyzing their interactions with a business or practice across all customer touchpoints.

 - Constant Contact uses AI to determine the best time to send a newsletter so that it will be opened based on reader patterns in your database as well as in similar industries.

-- Facebook and Google Ads use AI to help you construct an ad that is consistent with the messaging on your landing page or website and contains the keywords that will help search engines match your ads to those most likely to buy from you.
+- Facebook and Google Ads use AI to help you construct an ad consistent with the messaging on your landing page or website and contains the keywords that will help search engines match your ads to

-Simple chatbots have been around for years, and are computer programs designed to simulate conversation with the humans that are using them, particularly over the Internet.
+Simple chatbots have been around for years and are computer programs designed to simulate conversation with the humans using them, particularly over the Internet.
 They are built using pre-written keywords, regular expressions, and forms of string analysis.
-They are relatively dumb save for the extensive work that a developer devotes to create them.
+They are relatively dumb save for a developer’s extensive work to create them.

 Smart chatbots rely on artificial intelligence when they communicate with human users.
 Instead of pre-prepared answers, smart chatbots can learn and improve beyond their programming by discovering patterns in data.
 They can later apply those learned patterns to subsequent conversations and adjust to slightly different questions.
 This ability gives them the “intelligence” to perform tasks, solve problems, and manage information without human intervention.

-In recent years, vendors have made an avalanche of technology available to help the smallest of businesses develop their own chatbots.
-The problem is that developing a chatbot successfully that works robustly, doesn’t irritate your customers and serves a business objective well involves a lot of complexity and work to implement.
-While the cost of the technology to operate a chatbot is relatively small, the expense and complexity to launch a quality chatbot can be significant.
+In recent years, vendors have made an avalanche of technology available to help the smallest businesses develop their chatbots.
+The problem is that creating a chatbot successfully that works robustly, doesn’t irritate your customers, and serves a business objective well involves much complexity and work to implement.
+While the cost of the technology to operate a chatbot is relatively small, the expense and complexity of launching a quality chatbot can be significant.

 We continually run into cases of leaders launching chatbot projects today just because the technology is there.
 Don’t fall into the same trap.
 Only move forward if you have a business case that makes sense, you have access to the expertise that can implement a chatbot for you without detracting from your brand, and you are prepared to invest the time and resources required to achieve quality results.

-For most small to midsize businesses and practices in particular, the best way to leverage artificial intelligence today is in off-the-shelf applications and technologies where it is embedded.
-For large companies, it may be appropriate now for you to invest part of your research & development budget into AI if you can link such an effort to future business models.
+For most small to midsize businesses and practices, the best way to leverage artificial intelligence today is in off-the-shelf applications and technologies where it is embedded.
+For large companies, investing part of your research & development budget into AI may be appropriate now if you can link such an effort to future business models.

-You shouldn’t take on AI projects because you feel pressured to do so – you should only move forward with a business case in hand that will justify the required time and significant investment.
-In the interim, you should stay on top of developments in AI technology, and start building AI business cases in the context of your business goals now, so you are ready to move ahead at the appropriate time when AI is less expensive, has better-defined business uses, and requires less computer science knowledge to implement.
+You shouldn’t take on AI projects because you feel pressured to do so – you should only move forward with a business case that will justify the required time and significant investment.
+In the interim, you should stay on top of developments in AI technology and start building AI business cases in the context of your business goals now.
+This will be key to your readiness to move ahead at the appropriate time when AI is less expensive, has better-defined business uses, and requires less computer science knowledge to implement.